arunaengine/presentations/src/k8s_mortality.md

 ## Introduction

 ["Pods are mortal"](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/) - this frequently cited credo from the Kubernetes documentation has long been used to argue against running stateful workloads on Kubernetes.
-The ephemeral nature of pods, while perfect for resilient microservices, was supposedly unsuitable for workloads that required persistence and long-term stability.
+Pods are ephemeral, which is great for resilient microservices, but not so much for workloads that need to stick around and be stable over time.

 But times have changed.
-Modern Kubernetes has evolved far beyond its initial focus on stateless applications.
-Today, running databases and other stateful workloads on K8s is not just possible – [it's becoming the norm](https://dok.community/data-on-kubernetes-2022-report/).
-Through redundant setups and reliable persistent volumes, the "mortality" of pods has transformed from a limitation into a manageable design consideration.
+Kubernetes has come a long way since it first started out focusing on stateless applications.
+These days, it's not just possible to run databases and other stateful workloads on K8s – [it's becoming the norm](https://dok.community/data-on-kubernetes-2022-report/).
+Thanks to redundant setups and reliable persistent volumes, the "mortality" of pods has gone from a limitation to a manageable design consideration.

-This evolution hasn't stopped at traditional stateful services.
-Recent years have seen Kubernetes emerging as a compelling alternative to traditional High-Performance Computing (HPC) and High-Throughput Computing (HTC) environments.
-Tools like Argo Workflows and Apache Airflow have made it seamless to orchestrate compute jobs on Kubernetes.
-For many computational workloads, pod mortality is a non-issue – if a job fails, it can simply be rescheduled.
+This change hasn't just affected traditional stateful services.
+In recent years, Kubernetes has emerged as a great alternative to traditional high-performance and high-throughput computing environments.
+Tools like Argo Workflows and Apache Airflow make it really easy to orchestrate compute jobs on Kubernetes.
+For many computational tasks, pod mortality is not a problem.
+If a job fails, it can simply be rescheduled.

-However, a new challenge emerges as organizations port legacy applications and intensive computations from traditional HPC systems to Kubernetes.
-These workloads, which we term "ultra-long running," can run for days or even weeks.
-At these timescales, the implications of pod mortality become far more severe, raising important questions about how we design for reliability at the extreme end of the runtime spectrum.
+However, a new challenge has emerged as organisations move legacy applications and intensive computations from traditional HPC systems to Kubernetes.
+These workloads, which we call "ultra-long running", can run for days or even weeks.
+At these timescales, the implications of pod mortality become much more severe, raising important questions about how we design for reliability at the extreme end of the runtime spectrum.

 ## What Makes a Workload "Ultra-Long Running"?
 Before diving deeper into the challenges and solutions, it's crucial to understand what we mean by "ultra-long running" workloads.
 The definition isn't as straightforward as setting a specific duration threshold – it's more nuanced and context-dependent.